Two Uniper employees walking around a power plant

 Gas storage is key to the energy transition

 Natural gas forms an important bridge between fossil and climate-friendly energy.
 The growing share of renewable energies in the energy mix will require the storage of large amounts of energy in the future, because sun and wind are not always available.
-This green electricity can be transformed into hydrogen by electrolysis and so stored in large gas storage facilities.
+This electricity from renewable energy sources can be transformed into hydrogen by electrolysis and so stored in large gas storage facilities.

 Our technical and digital expertise is constantly evolving.
-Together with our customers, we develop innovative products that help them achieve their new energy targets in an environmentally friendly way and design the processes at our natural gas storage facilities to be CO2 neutral.
+Together with our customers, we develop products that help them meet their new energy requirements with electricity from renewable sources.
+In addition, we optimize processes at our natural gas storage facilities to significantly reduce CO₂ emissions and transparently offset any remaining emissions.

 We are the beating heart of energy